 In this reaction:

 The reaction proceeds almost entirely to the right, producing a high concentration of H₃O⁺ ions in solution.
-This abundance of H₃O⁺ ions is the direct cause of HBr's acidic properties.
+That said, this abundance of H₃O⁺ ions is the direct cause of HBr's acidic properties.
 The solution has a pH significantly below 7, confirming its acidity.

 Why HBr is a Strong Acid

 HBr is classified as a strong acid.
+Because of that, the strength of an acid is quantified by its acid dissociation constant (Ka).
+Because of that, strong acids have very large Ka values, indicating a strong tendency to donate protons.
 This means it dissociates completely (virtually 100%) in aqueous solution into its constituent ions: H⁺ (or H₃O⁺) and Br⁻.
-The strength of an acid is quantified by its acid dissociation constant (Ka).
-Plus, strong acids have very large Ka values, indicating a strong tendency to donate protons.
 HBr has one of the largest Ka values among common acids, placing it firmly in the "strong acid" category alongside hydrochloric acid (HCl), nitric acid (HNO₃), and sulfuric acid (H₂SO₄).

 Industrial and Laboratory Significance